abcxq/EEG-features/README.md

 　　　１) Change the  directory to welch_eeg10

-      2) make;#This will create a MPI progarm which can be used to extract Welch PSD  from EEG ;
+      2) make;#This will create a MPI progarm which can be used to extract Welch PSD  from EEG ,

-      3) copy ./bin/xqwelch ./diaoduall.sh  to the directory  which   the  preprocessed the EEG data located in ;
+      3) copy ./bin/xqwelch ./diaoduall.sh  to the directory  which   the  preprocessed the EEG data located in ,

-     Users can adjust parameters according to the  number　 of　CPU coreｓ
+     Users can adjust parameters according to the  number　 of　CPU cores.

       4)bash diaoduall.sh